 The Manna Market Free Produce Stand

-In 2016, The Garden Project of Southwest Colorado and Manna created the Manna Market, which is a free produce stand for food insecure community members.
+In 2016, The Garden Project of Southwest Colorado and Manna created the Manna Market, a free produce stand for food insecure community members.
 The produce for the stand comes from the Manna Garden, vendors at the Durango Farmer’s Market, other local farmers, and backyard gardeners.
-In 2017, over 7,000 pounds of fresh produce was given away.
-The Manna Market serves as a clearinghouse for local organizations to provide information about health, food resources, and other available community resources.
+In 2018, over 7,500 pounds of fresh produce was given away.
+The Manna Market also serves as a clearinghouse for local organizations to provide information about health, food resources, and other available community resources.
 Some partners include: La Plata Youth Services, Rainbow Youth Center, TRIO, Animas High School, and AmeriCorps NCCC.

 If you are interested in volunteering at the Manna Market, contact email@example.com.

 Education and Service Through Gardening

 When you volunteer in our garden, you’ll be “growing” community and also learning about specialized topics that include Biodynamic and organic gardening maintenance.
 One in five children in La Plata County face food insecurity.
 With your participation, we can ensure a bounty of food for generations to come.
 Because of the dedication of The Garden Project, volunteers, clients, Colorado Master Gardeners, and local teens from La Plata Youth Services, our garden haven is a special place where everyone belongs and learns together.

 Learn how to prepare the fresh produce you receive at the Manna Market by attending a FREE 6-week cooking and nutrition class with Cooking Matters.
 Topics include: cooking tips and techniques, budgeting (how to stretch your food dollars and maximize your resources), plus tips on how to get your family to try new healthier foods.
 To sign up for the cooking class, visit the Manna Market or contact firstname.lastname@example.org.